Upper Chest Cable Exercises for Bigger & Stronger Chest

 1. Start off by sitting on an exercise ball, gripping cable handles in each hand.

-2. Slowly roll down on the exercise ball, making sure that your head and neck are on the ball with your feet planted on the floor ahead of you.
+2. Slowly roll down on the exercise ball, keeping your head and neck on the ball and your feet planted on the floor ahead of you.

 3. Lift with the cables and bring them straight up above your chest, squeezing throughout the entire motion.

-4. Hold on to this position for a few seconds, then return down to the starting position.
+4. Hold on to this position for a few seconds, then return to the starting position.

 5. Repeat for as many reps and sets as desired.